Lindy Hoppers of the world, let’s real talk New Year resolutions.

 Don’t get me wrong – I love Lindy Hoppers.
 My kind of people, my community.
 I love being part of the international swing dance family.
 Lindy Hoppers are, in general, the best and nicest people in the world.
 But sometimes we can be a bit too focused on the swing outs, and miss the bigger picture.

 Here are a few things I wish would be amongst all Lindy Hoppers’ New Year resolutions, including myself:

 1. To look after my body as a dancer

 To stretch and strengthen my body.
 To hold myself to a dancer’s standard of physical ability.
 To stay hydrated.
 To eat nourishing real foods to fuel my body.
 To get enough sleep for real healing.
 To take pain and injuries seriously.
 To rest injuries properly and let them heal.
 To invest in my body and value myself highly enough to pay for what I need (massage, physiotherapy, osteopathy, chiropractic, gym membership, personal trainer, yoga or pilates classes, nutritionist, the healthy food my body needs, custom orthotics, or good quality dance shoes that fit me properly and look after my feet).
-In 2016 I will listen to my body.
+This new year I will listen to my body.

 2. To be social and behave like a human being